chriskacerguis/vault-o-knowledge/money/massive-windfall.md

 Nearly one third of multi-million dollar jackpot winners eventually declare bankruptcy.
 Some end up worse.
 To give you just a taste of the possibilities, consider the fates of:

-Billie Bob Harrell, Jr.: $31 million.
+- **Billie Bob Harrell, Jr.:** $31 million.
 Texas, 1997.
 As of 1999: Committed suicide in the wake of incessant requests for money from friends and family.
 “Winning the lottery is the worst thing that ever happened to me.

-William âBudâ Post: $16.2 million.
+- **William Buda Post:** $16.2 million.
 Pennsylvania.
 1988.
 In 1989: Brother hires a contract murderer to kill him and his sixth wife.
 Landlady sued for portion of the jackpot.
 Convicted of assault for firing a gun at a debt collector.
 Declared bankruptcy.
 Dead in 2006.

-Evelyn Adams: $5.4 million (won TWICE 1985, 1986).
+- **Evelyn Adams:** $5.4 million (won TWICE 1985, 1986).
 As of 2001: Poor and living in a trailer gave away and gambled most of her fortune.

-Suzanne Mullins: $4.2 million.
+- **Suzanne Mullins:** $4.2 million.
 Virginia.
 1993.
 As of 2004: No assets left.

-Shefik Tallmadge: $6.7 million.
+- **Shefik Tallmadge:** $6.7 million.
 Arizona.
 1988.
 As of 2005: Declared bankruptcy.

-Thomas Strong: $3 million.
+- **Thomas Strong:** $3 million.
 Texas.
 1993.
 As of 2006: Died in a shoot-out with police.

-Victoria Zell: $11 million.
+- **Victoria Zell:** $11 million.
 2001.
 Minnesota.
 As of 2006: Broke.
 Serving seven year sentence for vehicular manslaughter.

-Karen Cohen: $1 million.
+- **Karen Cohen:** $1 million.
 Illinois.
 1984.
 As of 2000: Filed for bankruptcy.
 As of 2006: Sentenced to 22 months for lying to federal bankruptcy court.

-Jeffrey Dampier: $20 million.
+- **Jeffrey Dampier:** $20 million.
 Illinois.
 1996.
 As of 2006: Kidnapped and murdered by own sister-in-law.

-Ed Gildein: $8.8 million.
+- **Ed Gildein:** $8.8 million.
 Texas.
 1993.
 As of 2003: Dead.
 Wife saddled with his debts.
 As of 2005: Wife sued by her own daughter who claimed that she was taking money from a trust fund and squandering cash in Las Vegas.

-Willie Hurt: $3.1 million.
+- **Willie Hurt:** $3.1 million.
 Michigan.
 1989.
 As of 1991: Addicted to cocaine.
 Divorced.
 Broke.
 Indicted for murder.

-Michael Klingebiel: $2 million.
+- **Michael Klingebiel:** $2 million.
 As of 1998 sued by own mother claiming he failed to share the jackpot with her.

-Janite Lee: $18 million.
+- **Janite Lee:** $18 million.
 1993.
 Missouri.
 As of 2001: Filed for bankruptcy with $700 in assets.

 So, what the hell DO you do if you are unlucky enough to win the lottery?